bmcmahen/session-variables/Readme.md

 Clear all of the current session variables.

-### setDefault(key, value)
+### setDefault(key, value, options)

 Sets the key to value, only if that key has not been set.
 This is useful when restoring an application state from localstorage.
+Options are the same as for `set`.

 ### restore()